-Historical Background/Need for Project: Blue Spring has a long history of significant recreational use and the spring has experienced significant sedimentation and shoreline erosion due to the lack of stormwater facilities and unregulated access.
-Specific spring and shoreline restoration and protection measures are TBD per design.
-Nonetheless, anticipated spring and shoreline restoration and protection measures, include, but are not limited to: spring sediment removal, shoreline restoration and protection utilizing geotextile bags and other materials, stormwater abatement measures, the installation of native landscape trees and plants and public access restrictions.
+Historical Background/Need for Project: Blue Spring has a long history of significant recreational use and the spring has experienced significant shoreline erosion due to the lack of stormwater facilities and unregulated access.
+Specific restoration measures will be determined by a qualified engineer and shall include non-structural measures such as geotextile bags and other materials and the installation of native landscape trees and plants.
+Other site improvements needed include constructing stormwater treatment and parking, walkways for sensitive karst features, and other public access amenities.